MCReagan/README-Generator/README Generator.md

 ## Installation

 To install this product, simply visit the Github link at the bottom of the page.
 Clone the repository titled "README Generator" to your local machine.
 Open with command prompt or vscode.
+To install dependencies, type npm i inquirer in terminal.

 ---